 If the employer contribution is a fixed amount, it must be greater than 3% of the gross earnings and wages.
 A fixed amount can be set for the employer contribution by entering the amount in the default rate field for the KSR pay code in the Default Pay tab for the employee, under Setup > Employees.
 If a non-zero rate is entered in the default pay code then the pay code is not calculated as a percentage of the gross earnings and wages but is based on the rate entered.

-If the employer is not required to made Kiwisaver employer contributions, for example if the employee is under 18 years old, change the employee's KSR pay code Default Quantity to zero.
+If the employer is not required to made KiwiSaver employer contributions, for example if the employee is under 18 years old or over 65 years old, you can change the Default Quantity on the KSR pay code to 0.